Arthys86/website/index.md

 ---
 layout: home
 title: "TITLE"
-subtitle: "Valyria • FIRE AND BLOOD"
+subtitle: "VALYRIA • FIRE AND BLOOD"
 ---

 The only family of dragonlords who survived the Doom of Valyria, the Targaryens leftthe Valyrian Freehold twelve years before the Doom.
 They resided for more than acentury at Dragonstone castle on Dragonstone island, until Aegon the Conqueror andhis sister-wives, Visenya and Rhaenys, began the first of the Wars of Conquest in 2BC.